 Since the advent of the Internet, Internet users have always faced one challenge or the other.
 One of such problems is the fact that it's hard for users to trust any code that is published on the Internet.
 Users can't do without downloading software from the Internet to their computers regularly.
 Some software can contain threats or malicious programs that put the information and the security of users at risk.

 The developers can nullify this threat by digitally signing every software before making them available for download by Internet users.
 When software is signed, it's easier for users to verify its origin, as well as verify that it has not been altered or tampered with in any way.

-Code signing simply refers to the signing of scripts using certificate-based digital signature.
-The aim is to verify the identity of authors and to make sure that the code has not been altered since the author signed it.
+Code signing simply refers to the signing of scripts using a certificate-based digital signature.
+The aim is to verify the identity of authors and to make sure that the code has not been altered since the author signed it following Microsoft’s digital certification standards.
 That way, other software, and users can determine whether they can trust the software.

 The types of code signing that are accepted to be most advanced are known as "extended validation code signing certificates."
 The reason they are rated so highly is that they deal with two of the most common loopholes exploited by the developers of malware to propagate their malicious code - poor private key protection and weak identity verification processes.

-Although USB key offers the best protection possible, it may still not be very convenient to use it in the company, as there's a chance that the dongle will be passed among members and can get lost in the process.
-Also, we recommend that you do not copy, clone, duplicate USB dongle or use any USB dongle emulators, as it's not a practice that falls on the right side of the manufacturers’ ToS.
-So, a better option would be to share a USB certificate dongle over the network.
-The best way to achieve this is to make use of FlexiHub.
-That way, everyone in the office can make use of the dongle, and it will always remain in the same place.
+Although the USB key offers the best protection possible, it may still not be very convenient to use it in the company, as there's a chance that the dongle will be passed among members and can get lost in the process.
+Also, we recommend that you do not copy, clone, duplicate USB dongle as it's not a practice that falls on the right side of the manufacturers’ ToS.